 Lorie Ganley est chercheuse émergente en arts vivants, titulaire d’une maîtrise en théorie théâtrale et dramaturgie à l’Université d’Ottawa.
 Elle s’intéresse aux dispositifs permettant de transformer le rôle traditionnel des spectateur·trices et aux fonctions mouvantes qu’ils·elles peuvent occuper dans le spectacle.
 En parallèle à ses recherches, elle enseigne la littérature au cégep de l’Outaouais.

-Nicole Nicolette
+Nicole Nolette

 Fleuve et Eaux